raspberrypilearning/getting-started-guide-editor-html/en/step_5.md

          |
          └─ <p>
             |
-            └─ Welcome to the Raspberry PiCode Editor!
+            └─ Welcome to the Raspberry Pi Code Editor!

 --- /code ---